kesslerj/spring-webflux-demo/README.md

  - Build using maven
  - Run the `org.springframework.samples.web.reactive.function.Server` class

-### Running the Client
- - Build using maven
- - Run the `org.springframework.samples.web.reactive.function.Client` class

 ### Sample curl commands

-Instead of running the client, here are some sample `curl` commands that access resources exposed by this sample:
+Instead of using a Rest-Client of your choice, here are some sample `curl` commands that access resources exposed by this sample:

 ```sh